Davismk3/PINN-solvers-MSBM/README.md

 See the image below for the results for a channel width is 25 micrometers, beta (lift force parameter) is 1.1, and bulk concentration is 0.2.
 Notice the zero values for the particle-volume-fraction near the walls.
 The model learned this entirely by enforcing the governing equations and boundary conditions.
 ![PINN Solution](assets/Channel_width_25um_beta_1_1_phi_0_2.png)
 See the image below for the results for a channel width is 50 micrometers, beta (lift force parameter) is 1.2, and bulk concentration is 0.1.
+All other parameters are the same as for the previous image.
 Notice the large zero regions near the walls, which are correctly predicted by the model.
 ![PINN Solution](assets/Channel_width_50um_beta_1_2_phi_0_1.png)
 The following three images are of models which do not include a lift force for modeling blood flow